Exporting sacha inchi oil to Europe

 It canmay be more interesting for you to target niche brands than big brands.
 These niche brands are trendsetters and buy lower volumes of ingredients.
 These lower volume requirements can be useful if it is difficult to secure sufficient supplies.

 - Use the properties of sacha inchi oil registered in CosingCosIng in your promotional materials.

 - Have a look at websites such as Cosmetic Analysis, where you can find cosmetic products that use sacha inchi oil.
 This can help you to determine what the oil is used for and by what type of cosmetic producers.

 - Target European ingredient importers or refiners that specialise in small, speciality oils.

-- See our tips to finding buyers, tips for doing business and our study about market channels and segments for natural ingredients for cosmetics.
+- See our tips to finding buyers and tips for doing business.

 Sacha inchi oil is a still relatively new speciality vegetable oil.
 Therefore, there is no set international price for the oil.
 It is common for buyers and sellers of speciality oils to agree on a price together.

 To set your price, add a profit margin to your production costs.
 To calculate your production costs, use a detailed breakdown of all the costs you make in producing sacha inchi oil.
 Also include additional costs such as:

 - samples for chemical analyses and

 - internal transport.